harish-kp/Practical-test/README.md

 Status : In Development
 Completed : Task 1
 In progress : Task 2
-Last update date : 17 February 2021
+Last update date : 20 February 2021
+Requirements : Ubuntu 18.04, ROS Melodic
+Language : C++, Python
 # Task 1

 Task 1 aims to rotate the Husky UGV in clockwise and anticlockwise directions for 10 seconds.
 The second portion of the task aims to daemonize the task to be executed in the background without any interference from the terminal.